-Zoning Laws are municipal laws that dictate how properties can and cannot be used.
-Parks, businesses, and homes are all restricted under zoning laws.
+Zoning laws are municipal laws that dictate how properties can and cannot be used.
+Parks, businesses, and homes are all regulated by zoning laws.
 The majority of the properties in our neighborhood are zoned for single family residential use.
-There are also properties that are zoned for multi family residential use, mixed use (commercial and residential), and commercial use.
-Few, if any, are zoned for legal use as a boarding house or rooming house.
+There are also properties that are zoned for multi-family residential use, mixed use (commercial and residential), and commercial use.

 WICA’s Role in Zoning

 WICA is the local RCO.
 The ZBA requires that applicants seeking a zoning variance hold a public meeting hosted by the governing RCO.
 WICA’s role is to hear the details of zoning applications made within our civic association boundaries, hold a vote, and form an opinion on the proposal.
 The vote is typically in the form of ‘support’, ‘oppose’, or ‘no position’ on the variance.
 The results of the vote and WICA’s position on the proposal are then sent to the ZBA and read at the hearing where the variance decision is made.

 WICA does not make final decisions on applications and WICA cannot change zoning.